mattmassicotte/Lock/README.md

 ## Usage

 These locks are **non-Sendable**.
 This is an intentional choice to disallow sharing the lock across isolation domains.
-If you want to something like that, first think really hard about why and then check out [Semaphore][].
+If you want to do something like that, first think really hard about why and then check out [Semaphore][].

 Note that trying to acquire an already-locked `AsyncLock` **will** deadlock your actor.